 - Its design is a bit basic

-Buying Guide: Blenders for Smoothies
+Buying Guide: Smoothie Blenders

 Any top-of-the-line blender will come with diverse settings to chop, grate, whisk and slice ingredients.
 However, if you're only interested in making rich smoothies, you don’t necessarily need to splurge on all these functions and extra accessories.
 In fact, many top brands like Ninja and Nutribullet make a blender specifically for drinks.
-These streamlined models prioritize powerful speed, often with speed settings the user can control, in order to break up ice, and frozen fruits.
+These streamlined models prioritize powerful speed, often with speed settings the user can control, to break up ice, and frozen fruits.

 The machine you choose will depend on how many people you are catering to as well as the type of smoothies you want to make.
-Here are a few things to consider when shopping for the best blender for smoothies in 2023.
+Here are a few things to consider when shopping for the best blenders for smoothies in 2023.

 Countertop smoothie makers usually range in capacity from 20 to 72 ounces.
 In most cases, bigger blenders require more power and therefore end up costing more, as well as taking up valuable countertop space.
 If you generally only make smoothies for one or two people, a 20-ounce unit will suit you well.
-If you plan on using your smoothie blender for large batches of soup, sauces or ice cream, we recommend going for a bigger size.
+If you plan on using your smoothie blender for large batches of soup, sauces or ice cream, we recommend a bigger size.

-For those who enjoy making smaller batches of multiple flavors, look for a unit that comes with at least two blending jugs or cups.
+For those who enjoy making smaller batches of multiple flavors, look for a unit with at least two blending jugs or cups.
 Alternatively, check whether you can purchase additional containers separately so that you don’t need to clean the one cup you have before you can start your next blend.
 Here, you may want to consider the convenience of blending in the cup you can take to go.

 Appliance size and weight

 Countertop blenders for smoothies can be surprisingly heavy.
-When you use one everyday (or even just a couple of times a week), you’ll want something you can leave out, as opposed to hauling it out of the cupboard every time you want to blitz up breakfast or a snack.
+When you use one every day (or even just a couple of times a week), you’ll want something you can leave out, as opposed to hauling it out of the cupboard every time you want to blitz up breakfast or a snack.